austinhuang0131/austinhuang0131.github.io/index.md

 If you need a job title, that'll be "college student/freelance project maintainer".
 I just put everything on my website, it's not actually a *resume*.

 ## My own projects
 * [DiscordTel](https://discordtel.austinhuang.me) is a Discord bot that simulates the process of phone dialing on Discord servers.
-Hosted by [SunburntRock89](https://github.com/SunburntRock89).
+Co-Owned with [Mitchell](https://github.com/mitchell3514).
 * [Metagon](https://metagon.austinhuang.me) is a multi-platform bot that has a lot of useful tools.
 Hosted on Heroku.
-* [Discoin](http://discoin.gitbooks.io/docs) is a currency exchange serving 7 Discord bots.
-Co-owned with [MacDue](https://github.com/MacDue).
+* [Discoin](http://discoin.gitbooks.io/docs) is a currency exchange serving multiple Discord bots.
+Co-owned with [PizzaFox](https://jonah.pw).
 * I also [write private bots](/services) for individuals.
   * I am a member of [ProCord](https://discord.gg/auHudND), a group dedicated in creating free Discord resources.
   * I am a Telegram bot developer, listed on [DevList](http://t.me/devlist).